wp-plugins/birchschedule/readme.txt

 * Meeting scheduling (Coaching, Phone advice, Consulting, Law Firms, Education)
 * Patient scheduling (Doctor, Clinic, Medical)

 = Extra features supported in BirchPress Scheduler Pro =
-* Autofill info for existing customers in admin
+* Auto fill info for existing customers in admin
-* Automated Email notifications to staff and clients
+* Email notifications to staff and clients when your client books an appointment
-* Custom email messages
+* Custom email messages with booking / appointment details
-* Display staff appointments in different colors
+* Display staff appointments/bookings in different colors
-* Custom booking form based on business needs(add custom fields, visible/invisible to admin and customers, required/not required)
+* Custom booking form based on business needs(add custom fields about appointment or customer info, visible/invisible to admin and customers, required/not required)
 * Block busy time and holidays
-* Page redirection after booking
+* Page redirection after booking an appointment
-* Returning user booking with email and password
+* Returning user booking an appointment with email and password
 * WP user integration
 * Support minimum time requirement prior to booking
 * Set how far in advance an appointment can be booked
-* Set the length of time slot
+* Set the length of time slot for each service
-* Set booking availability for a specific time period
+* Set booking availability/schedule for a specific time period
 * Calendar Sync (iCal)
-* Pre-payment and PayPal Integration
+* Prepayment and PayPal Integration
-* and much more comming soon
+* and much more coming soon

-Please visit [our website](http://www.birchpress.com "WordPress Appointment Booking Calendar") for more info, or try our online [demo](http://www.birchpress.com/demo/ "BirchPress Scheduler Pro Demo") with all features.
+Please visit [our website](http://www.birchpress.com "WordPress Appointment Booking Calendar") for more info, or try our online appointment booking [demo](http://www.birchpress.com/demo/ "BirchPress Scheduler Pro Demo") with all features.

 == Installation ==